-The Fourth of July is synonymous with backyard barbecues and late-night fireworks, but it’s becoming increasingly difficult to ignore the unglamorous reality — fireworks are both a health and environmental hazard.
+The Fourth of July is synonymous with backyard barbecues and late-night fireworks, but the unglamorous reality?
+Fireworks are both a health and environmental hazard.

 Aside from more obvious concerns — like accidentally starting a fire or self-injury from holding a firework for too long — the amount of pollution released from millions of people lighting off fireworks every summer is one that’s often left out of the conversation.
 Although the chemicals do dissipate, the bottom line is our actions have direct consequences on the environment.
 Yes, they’re big, and yes, they’re beautiful, but make no mistake, the fireworks you light off at the start of July are releasing chemicals into the air.
 Here are just a few.

 Carbon monoxide: A highly toxic gas that can cause neurological problems, respiratory stress, and severe poisoning that can even be fatal.

 Carbon dioxide: An environmental pollutant associated with nervous system and lung damage in humans.

 Sulfur dioxide: An environmental pollutant that harms plant life, as well as lung tissues.

 Aluminum, manganese, and cadmium: Proven carcinogens that have been linked to lung cancer, hand tremors, neurological impairments — even Alzheimer’s disease.

 Particulate matter: Small particles that can get into your lungs, causing everything from difficulty breathing to non-fatal heart attacks.